daryllman/Coding-Notes/Flutter/FlutterNotes.md

 ## Routing

 How to navigate to different screens:

+### Using NamedRoutes

 ```
 // in main.dart